 Unfortunately for Anita Page, in the early 1930s the pretty, blonde Leila Hyams and the stage-trained (and pretty and blonde) Madge Evans began landing roles that might have gone to Page a mere couple of years earlier.
 By the mid-1930s, Anita Page, all of 22 or whereabouts, was a figure of the past.

-While working on my biography of actor Ramon Novarro, I met Anita Page in 1998.
-I went to her Los Angeles-area home.
+While working on my biography of actor Ramon Novarro, I met Anita Page at her Los Angeles-area home.
 Health issues – including a couple of strokes – had seriously impaired Page’s memory, and she had very little to tell me about her Hollywood days.

-Yet, it was thrilling to be in that ornate living room, sitting next to someone who had played in films belonging to a long-vanished era, opposite men and women who were long gone.
-You can’t get much more Twilight Zone-ish than that.
+Yet it was an interesting feeling to be in her ornate living room, sitting next to someone who had played in films belonging to a long-vanished era, opposite men and women who were long gone.

 Author Allan Ellenberger, who’s currently working on a biography of actress Miriam Hopkins, has generously answered several questions I sent him about Page’s film career.
 Allan, who has known Anita Page since the early 1990s and has interviewed her for his own Novarro biography, offers lots of direct quotes Page gave him throughout the years.
 Those are the old MGM days as recalled by Anita Page, the Last Surviving Silent Film Star.